ccojocar/sso-operator/README.md

 You can install the operator and its dependencies with [Jenkins X](https://jenkins-x.io/).
 The only requirement is to have already allocated a DNS domain for your ingress controller.

-You can execute the command bellow and then follow all the wizard steps:
+You can execute the command bellow and then follow the wizard steps:

 ```
 jx create addon sso